 Bakusen, Tsuchida (土田麦僊, 1887 - 1936)

 Tsuchida Bakusen was a Nihonga painter from the Kyoto Painting circle.
-He was also the leading founder of the Association for the Creation of National Painting (国画創作協会, Kokuga Sôsaku Kyôkai ) (1918 – 1928).
-Bakusen moved to Kyoto in 1903 to study at Suzuki Shônen’s (鈴木松年,　1848 – 1918) art school but later joined Takeuchi Seihô’s (竹内栖鳳, 1864 - 1942) school where he thrived under his tutelage and the nurturing environment.
-In the years following his graduation from Kyoto Municipal Painting College, where he studied from 1909-1911, Bakusen produced Nihonga works such as Island Women (1912) that were influenced by the French Post-Impressionists like Gauguin, Van Gough and Cezanne.
-Bakusen exhibited at government-sponsored Bunten and Teiten exhibitions but his dissatisfaction with the former led to a hiatus during which he established the Association and exhibited only at its exhibitions, the Kokuten.
-Bakusen’s work comprises of figure paintings, mostly of women or children in rural landscapes.
-Bathhouse Maiden (1918),declared an Important Cultural Property, and Maiko in a Garden (1924) represent some of his masterpieces.
+He was also the leading founder of the Association for the Creation of National Painting (国画創作協会, Kokuga Sôsaku Kyôkai , 1918 – 1928).
+Bakusen moved to Kyoto in 1903 to study at Suzuki Shônen’s art school (鈴木松年, 1848 – 1918), but later joined Takeuchi Seihô’s school (竹内栖鳳, 1864 - 1942), where he thrived under Seihô’s tutelage and nurturing environment.
+In the years following his graduation from Kyoto Municipal Painting College, where he studied from 1909-1911, Bakusen produced Nihonga works such as Island Women (1912), influenced by French Post-Impressionists Gauguin, Van Gough and Cezanne.
+Bakusen exhibited at government-sponsored Bunten and Teiten exhibitions, but his dissatisfaction with the former led to a hiatus, during which he established the Association and exhibited only at its exhibitions, the Kokuten.
+Bakusen’s work is composed of figure paintings, mostly of women or children in rural landscapes.
+Bathhouse Maiden (1918) was declared an “important cultural property,” and Maiko in a Garden (1924) represents one of his great masterpieces.

 References and Further Reading